Arthur Lee (musician): Love

 Heroin proved to be too dominant in the lives of Echols and Forssi.
 Both men were constantly pawning off the rented equipment for drug money and were eventually let go yet again.
 Love also toured both Four Sail and Out Here for their first trip to Europe, where they were always more popular, and went on to do a nationally televised performance on Dutch television which also featured promotional videos for older songs from the Elektra years.
 Out Here managed to chart at #29 in the UK in May 1970.

 The next album to appear from Love was False Start (1970) which continued on with the heavier sonic direction of acid rock, in addition to featuring elements of classic R&B. One new member was added to this incarnation of Love, a vocalist/guitarist named Nooney Rickett.
 The album's opening track, "The Everlasting First", features Jimi Hendrix on guitar.

 Lee met Hendrix while in England, and they decided to record at Bob Krasnow's expense.
 For years there were rumors that Arthur and Jimi recorded an entire record together, but the truth surfaced in 2009 when an acetate from Blue Thumb made rounds and it was revealed that there was only a long jam session (titled "Jam" on the actual acetate, to accompany The Everlasting First and an early version of the Hendrix song "Ezy Rider").
 According to legend, Arthur overheard Bob Krasnow telling someone that if the False Start album did not crack the top 10 he was going to release the band from its contract.
 Moreover, Arthur made Krasnow give him that in writing.
 The album did not even reach the top 200 on the Billboard charts.

-In 1971, Lee was signed to Columbia Records and spent the better part of the summer recording; all of the songs were deemed unworthy of issue (the entire Columbia project, along with a handful of demos, was released for the first time in 2009 on Sundazed Records as "Love Lost").
+In 1971, Lee was signed to Columbia Records and spent the better part of the summer recording; all of the songs were deemed unworthy of issue (the entire Columbia project, along with a handful of demos, was released for the first time in 2009 on Sundazed Music as "Love Lost").